west-code-development/West/Doc/manual.rst

    * - **Default**
      - 1
    * - **Description**
      - Number of Liouville eigenvectors and eigenvalues.
-Used only when wbse_calculation is "D" or "d".
+Used only when wbse_calculation = "D" or "d".

 .. data:: n_liouville_times